 See more section

-As Assistant U.S. Attorney in the SDNY’s Violent and Organized Crime and Public Corruption Units, Rachel was responsible for investigating and prosecuting matters relating to complex financial crimes such as fraud and money laundering; and large and complex criminal organizations engaged in racketeering, narcotics, and violent offenses.
-She argued numerous appeals before the U.S. Court of Appeals for the Second Circuit.
-Rachel was awarded the Attorney General’s 2017 David Margolis Award for Exceptional Service (the Department of Justice’s highest honor) and 2019 Award for Distinguished Service (the Department of Justice’s second highest honor).
+Rachel thrives on understanding and simplifying (whether for a jury, corporate board, enforcement agency, or judicial panel) complex financial crimes (or the lack thereof).
+As a prosecutor, she was responsible for investigating and prosecuting matters relating to complex financial crimes such as fraud and money laundering, as well as large and complex criminal organizations engaged in racketeering, narcotics, and violent offenses.
+Just prior to joining Lowenstein, Rachel was awarded the U.S. Attorney General’s 2017 David Margolis Award for Exceptional Service (the U.S. Department of Justice’s highest honor) and was named Homeland Security Investigations Prosecutor of the Year for her handling of racketeering cases on behalf of the U.S. Department of Justice.